schmaustech/mqtt-sensors/README.md

 <img src="sensors.jpg" style="width: 800px;" border=0/>

 I recently wrote a [blog](https://schmaustech.blogspot.com/2022/10/deploy-microshift-on-rhel8-with.html) around using [Microshift](https://microshift.io/) to run my [Zigbee2MQTT](https://www.zigbee2mqtt.io/) workload.
 This blog described all the details on how to deploy Microshift and then deploy the components inside of Microshift to enable some home automation.
 Of course with Zigbee2MQTT there is an intuitive web interface to interact with the smart devices.
-However I wanted to take another approach that felt more ralistic when it comes to edge use cases.
+However I wanted to take another approach that felt more realistic when it comes to edge use cases.
 I felt that in a industrial scenario there would be some code that would most likely subscribed and monitoring the MQTT queue.
-An action would be performend when a certain event was observed and the action itself might publish something into the MQTT queue.
+An action would be performnd when a certain event was observed and the action itself might publish something into the MQTT queue.
 The rest of this blog will cover a simple scenario like I just described.

 First we continue to use the same lab environment I used in my previous blog.
 The only difference here in the diagram below is we have now added a smart power outlet and a temperature/humidity sensor that can both be controlled remotely via the Zigbee protocol like all my other devices.